harshitsinghai77/continuous-delivery-machine-learning-models/README.md

 In GitHub, browse your repository, select Settings > Secrets > Add a new secret.
 Paste the entire JSON output from the Azure CLI command into the secret's value field.
 Give the secret the name AZURE_CREDENTIALS.

-## Publish the container to Docker Hub
+## Automatically Publish the container to Docker Hub

 Publish the container after it builds.
 Docker Hub support for Github Actions is straightforward, and all it requires is to create a token and then save it as a Github project secret, along with your Docker Hub username.